OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 ### -Depth

 Specifies how many levels of contained objects are included in the JSON representation.
-The default value is 2.
+The value can be any number from `1` to `100`.
+The default value is `2`. `ConvertTo-Json` emits a warning if the number of levels in an input object exceeds this number.

 ```yaml
 Type: System.Int32